vitessio/website/content/en/docs/design-docs/benchmark/arewefastyet.md

 ### Pull Request needing benchmarks

-When a pull request affect the perfomance of Vitess, one might wish to benchmark it before merging it.
+When a pull request affect the performance of Vitess, one might wish to benchmark it before merging it.
 The latter can be done by setting the `Benchmark me` label to your pull request.
 Each night, at midnight central european time, the head commit of your pull request will be benchmarked and compared against the pull request's base.

 ## Website